jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment.rst

       :emphasize-lines: 1

       code tests/magic.py

+    If you are on MacOS_ and using `Visual Studio Code`_, make sure you `Configure the path <https://code.visualstudio.com/docs/setup/mac#_configure-the-path-with-vs-code>`_ for the above command to work

   ..
 NOTE:: the line numbers below are a guide, you do not need to copy them